lwl1112/polymorphicHERV/README.md

 ```
 where ```tscript.may.pbs``` is an output file can be run in a server.

-### Step 3: Experiments: mapping to the references
+### Step 3: Experiments: mapping to the k-mer references

 dataset_samples can be downloaded as follows: